davidbalian/key-cy-properties-loop/DYNAMIC_FILTER_VALUES.md

 1. When a filter is rendered, it calls `KCPF_Listing_Values::getMinMax($field, $purpose)`
 2. The method queries the database for min/max values from published properties
+3. **Important**: Results are filtered by purpose taxonomy (sale or rent)
+   - Sale filters only use values from sale properties
+   - Rent filters only use values from rent properties
-3. Results are cached to avoid repeated queries
+4. Results are cached to avoid repeated queries
-4. If no data exists, sensible defaults are returned
+5. If no data exists, sensible defaults are returned

 ### Purpose-Aware